keckster00/mappo/README.md

 # MAPPO
+Cloned from the official MAPPO respository - used for a class project
 ## New Update！！！We support SMAC V2 now～

 Chao Yu*, Akash Velu*, Eugene Vinitsky, Jiaxuan Gao, Yu Wang, Alexandre Bayen, and Yi Wu.